 Viewing Answers

-Due to the existence of late passes and extensions, I will not make full answer keys available to students until after all assignments are submitted.
-Calculational answers will be available in the homework system once you've submitted the assignment and the due date has passed.
-Keep in mind that if you view those answers after the due date, the system will bar you from using a Late Pass.
+Due to the existence of Late Passes and extensions, I will not make full answer keys available to students until after all assignments are submitted.
+Calculational answers will be available in the homework system once you've submitted the assignment and the Late Pass Period has passed.
+Keep in mind that if you opt to view answers after the due date, the system will bar you from using a Late Pass.

 Testing Policy